casdoor/casdoor-website/docs/application/config.md

 #### Further understanding

-If I want the authentication progress working, the detailed progress should be like this:
+If I want the authentication progress to work, the detailed progress should be like this:

-Users send request to Casdoor, Casdoor use the `Client ID` and `Client Secret` to get authentication from GitHub, Google or other providers.
+Users send a request to Casdoor, Casdoor use the `Client ID` and `Client Secret` to get authentication from GitHub, Google or other providers.

-If the authentication success, GitHub callback to Casdoor to tell Casdoor authentication success, so the GitHub authorization callback URL should be my Casdoor callback URL which is **http://your-casdoor-url.com/callback**, then Casdoor tell the application authentication success which means the Casdoor callback URL should be my application callback URL, that is **http://your-site-url.com/callback**.
+If the authentication success, GitHub callback to Casdoor to tell Casdoor authentication success, so the GitHub authorization callback URL should be my Casdoor callback URL which is **http://your-casdoor-url.com/callback**, then Casdoor tells the application authentication success which means the Casdoor callback URL should be my application callback URL, that is **http://your-site-url.com/callback**.

 :::

-Then you can add which third party app can sign up by adding providers and set its properties.
+Then you can add which third party apps can sign up by adding providers and setting its properties.

 ![Select providers](/img/selectproviders.png)